Gorczycki/Matrix-Multiplier/README.md

-* Project to convert a C++ file to a website
+* Project to convert a C++ file to a website.
-  User enters in two square matrices of any size
+  User enters in two square matrices of any size,
-  User then enters elements of these matrices after entering, algorithm multiplies these two matrices and displays them.
+  User then enters elements of these matrices, after entering, algorithm multiplies these two matrices and displays them.

 * I've used MAMP to create the localhost site for testing and modification,